treeoftenere/Interactivity/README.md

 pi@raspberrypi:~/SOFTWARE $
 ```

-* Next, let's install the libraries we are going to use and clone any additional repositories (you may not need all of these for your specific setup, this set includes everything for our reference system):
+* Next, let's install the libraries we are going to use and clone any additional repositories (you may not need all of these for your specific setup, this tutorial includes everything for our reference system):

 ```
 sudo apt-get -y install vim nano git git-core cmake python-pip python-dev